Low-cost IVF with the Malaysia’s top fertility experts

 You may be eligible for PGD/PGS if you have any of the following:

 - Previous children with genetic problems

-PGD/PGS testing is also offered to females close to or over 40 years of age to check the genetic content of the embryos before transferring them to the uterus, so as to improve their chances of a successful pregnancy.
+PGD/PGS testing is also offered to females close to or over 35 years of age to check the genetic content of the embryos before transferring them to the uterus, so as to improve their chances of a successful pregnancy.

 The following tests are required and you may get them done locally before traveling for IVF in Malaysia.

 - Complete hormone profile (usually done between day 2 to day 4 of menstrual cycle)

 - Ultrasound to assess your uterus and ovaries

 If all other factors are conducive to conceiving, a Hysterosalpingogram may be advised to check your fallopian tubes in an x-ray and if they are blocked, a small laparoscopic surgery may help open the tubes, which could then help you conceive naturally or with an IUI.

 However, patency of the fallopian tubes is not significant for the IVF procedure, as they are bypassed.